KIERA OSMENT - BIO

 Born in 2000 and home educated, Kiera from a young age has had a passion for music.
-That may have come from being blasted Toms Waits and Abba onto her mothers stomach when she was in the womb.
+That may have come from being blasted anything from Toms Waits to Abba onto her mothers stomach when she was in the womb.
 Apparently this was the only time she would move!
 She was drawn to the piano early on in her life.
-She was given her first keyboard at six, then went on to learn classical piano at nine.
+Given her first keyboard at six, then went on to learn classical piano at nine.
 At this time other instruments started to capture her interest, which included the guitar and cello.
 Songwriting is her greatest joy, drawing on many experiences from life and her great interest in reading to write poignant songs and haunting ballads.
-The strength and emotion of Kiera's voice came to a surprise to her and her family.
-Singing wasn't something Kiera set out to do, but the written songs had to be sung.
+The strength and emotion of Kiera’s voice came to a surprise to her and her family.
+Singing wasn’t something Kiera set out to do, but the written songs had to be sung.
 Her voice is now a very important part of her music and fits the jigsaw puzzle nicely.

 Quotes from the press:

 North Devon Journal: “Kiera is endowed with a honey soaked voice that startles and sparkles in equal measure – a proficient pianist and guitarist to boot”

 Glastonbury Emerging Talent Competition: “Osment’s work stands up against that of older artists”